Rabbit stew is as old school as it gets this one is delightfully frugal, packed with flavour and features the much-underused pearl barley.

 - Fry the rabbit legs until golden on all sides, remove and set aside.

-- Pour in the stock
+- Pour in barley followed by the stock

 Nutrition Information: